 The Shoogle metaphor involves a number of spherical balls rattling around in a rectangular box whose physical dimensions appear to be the same as the device.
-The box is assumed to be two-dimensional, with no vertical component.
+The box is assumed to be two-dimensional, the vertical component being ignored.

 The simulated motion of the virtual objects is relatively simple.
 The measured accelerations are used directly (i.e. $\ddot{x}q = a_q$ for each axis q) in an Euler integration model.
 Nonlinear frictional damping (a stiction model with different static and moving coefficients) is applied, which can be varied to simulate different "materials" inside the virtual box.